ogratwicklcs/Ansible-Network-Converge/8-tower-rbac/README.md

    The following two Organizations are not seen anymore:
     - REDHAT COMPUTE ORGANIZATION
     - Default

-5. Bonus step: Try this as the network-operator user (same password as network-admin).

-   - What is the difference?
-   - As the network operator are you able to view other users?
-   - Are you able to add a new user or edit user credentials?

 ## Step 6: Understand Team Roles